 However, for some people, a Wi-Fi connection is easier to get up and running.

-The Sonos Arc supports the broadest range of home theater audio formats.
+The Sonos Arc and Beam (Gen 2) support the broadest range of home theater audio formats.

-However, the Sonos Arc will play higher bitrate Dolby Digital Plus audio - and even high-resolution Dolby TrueHD and multichannel LPCM audio.
+However, the Sonos Arc and Beam (Gen 2) will play higher bitrate Dolby Digital Plus audio – and even high-resolution Dolby TrueHD and multichannel LPCM audio.

 However, for the high-resolution audio, you will need an eARC connection from your TV.

-There is support for Dolby Atmos soundtracks with Dolby Digital Plus and Dolby TrueHD audio streams.
+There is also support for Dolby Atmos soundtracks with Dolby Digital Plus and Dolby TrueHD audio streams.

 Neither the Sonos Arc or Beam support any DTS audio formats.

 |Sonos Arc||Top panel capacitive touch control for volume up/down, previous/next track, play/pause, microphone mute and status LED|

 |Sonos Beam (Gen 1)||Top panel capacitive touch control for volume up/down, previous/next track, play/pause, microphone mute and status LED|

 |Sonos Beam (Gen 2)||Top panel capacitive touch control for volume up/down, previous/next track, play/pause, microphone mute and status LED|